ddobrin/tanzu-spring-cloud-gateway-k8s/README.md

    just the start.

-# Deploy Animal Rescue Sample Application (Optional)
+# Deploy Animal Rescue Sample Application

+This chapter is optional.

 The [animal rescue](https://github.com/spring-cloud-services-samples/animal-rescue/) sample application demonstrate many  commonly used features of spring cloud gateway.
 To deploy